-OCEA-175 Sea Time II
+OCEA 175 Sea Time II

-This is the second semester of Seatime.
-In this course students continue to use water-guality and biological sampling methods, plus technologically advanced equipment.
+This is the second semester of Seatime In this course students continue to use water-quality and biological sampling methods, plus technologically advanced equipment.
 Collection and identification of algae and invertebrates is emphasized.

-Prerequisite(s): OCEA-125 Corequisite(s):
+Prerequisite(s): OCEA-125 Corequisite(s): none

-OCEA-205 Physical & Geological Oceanography with Lab CREDITS: 4
+OCEA 205 Physical/ Geological Oceanography 4 cr.

-This course gives an overview of physical processes occurring in ocean basins.
+This course gives an overview of physical processes occuring in ocean basins.
 Topics include the morphology, circulation and geological processes occurring in the oceans as well as salt and heat budgets.
 In addition, the course will look at coastal features and near shore circulation.
 Students will use oceanographic software to interpret data gathered at sea during Seatime.
 There will be several field trips.

-Prerequisite(s): OCEA-105 Corequisite(s):
+Prerequisite(s): OCEA-105 Corequisite(s): OCEA-225

-OCEA-225 Sea Time III
+OCEA 225 Sea Time III

-This course is the third of a four-course sequence.
+This course is the third of a four course sequence.
 The course is designed to reinforce concepts learned in Nautical Science, Oceanography, Marine Botany and Marine Invertebrate Zoology.
 Students will spend time on a boat in Casco Bay taking physical and biological measurements during September and October.
-The second half of the semester will be spent in the lab learning sampling protocols and processing and interpreting the data gathered in the field.

-Prerequisite(s): OCEA-175 Corequisite(s):
+Prerequisite(s): OCEA-175 Corequisite(s): none

-OCEA-275 Sea Time IV
+OCEA 275 Sea Time IV

-Seatime IV is a capstone course that requires students to demonstrate their proficiency in fieldwork.
+Seatime IV is a capstone course that requires students to demonstrate their proficiency in field work.
 Students design and implement a project addressing an oceanographic or biological topic in Casco Bay.
 Students collect and analyze data and write a report that is presented to the faculty.
 Past projects have included: Current structure in Portland Harbor, Distribution of shallow water fish populations, documenting the onset of the spring plankton bloom and habitat mapping with sidescan and multibeam sonar.

-'''

-Prerequisite(s):

-OCEA-225

-Corequisite(s):
+Prerequisite(s): OCEA-225 Corequisite(s): none

-'''